Thrive

 Levels of support

 At St Michael’s we work as a team to provide exceptional pastoral care that is based on the individual needs of the children.
 We constantly reassess the support we provide to ensure we are helping children to develop socially and emotionally.
-We work alongside families to ensure a comprehensive approach to supporting each child and this input from families is both essential and invaluable.
+We work alongside families to ensure a comprehensive approach is met to supporting each child.
+Input from families is both essential and invaluable.

-Pupils at St Michael’s are supported through a variety of interventions and in a variety of ways.
-Through
+Pupils at St Michael’s are supported through a number of interventions and in a variety of ways.
+Through…

 Nurture Provision for every child